andyl/xcomponents/README.md

     $ mix deps.get && mix deps.compile

-Next add LiveEditable configuartion to your `config/config.exs`:

-    config :<your_phoenix_app>, <your endpoint>, [
-      live_editable: [ple_interface: <YOUR_CSS_FRAMEWORK_MODULE>]
-    ]

 Valid Framework Modules include:

-    - Phoenix.LiveEditable.Interface.Milligram
+    - Xcomponents.Milligram
-    - Phoenix.LiveEditable.Interface.Tailwind3
+    - Xcomponents.Tailwind3

-Now you can use LiveEditable in your LiveViews and LiveComponents:
+Now you can use Xcomponents in your LiveViews and LiveComponents:

     defmodule MyApp.Live.Asdf do
     end

-## Customizing LiveEditable
+## Customizing Xcomponents

-Instructions on how to tweak LiveEditable CSS TBD.
+Instructions on how to tweak Xcomponents CSS TBD.

-## Extending LiveEditable
+## Extending Xcomponents

-Instruction on how to create new LiveEditable modules TBD.
+Instruction on how to create new Xcomponents modules TBD.

+## Development Roadmap

+- [ ] Build out minimal home page
+- [ ] Build out Tailwind3 site
+- [ ] Add `PhxLiveStorybook` to Tailwind3 site
+- [ ] Build out Milligram site
+- [ ] Add `PhxLiveStorybook` to Milligram site
+- [ ] Fix Dockerfile
+- [ ] Publish Docker image
+- [ ] Publish to Fly.io

+## Help Wanted

+Firstly: I'm only going to develop components that I'm using myself on my current projects.
+So initially there's going to be a lot of blanks in the Xcomponents `CanIUse` table.

+Pull requests welcome!

+Secondly: Designers needed!
+My goals are that the Xcomponents will have minimal, simple, consistent styling.
+Hopefully easy work for a person with good design sensibility.